 No matter how small, when we achieve a goal, confidence arises and hope returns.

 Seventeen months ago, we decided to save $100 a month in an emergency fund.
 It seemed as though it would take FOREVER to save a substantial amount at that rate.
 Guess how much we have this month?
 You got it, $1700!
-Unfortunately, we also had an emergency and had to replace the tires on Blake’s truck so we are down to $1000 but I’m thrilled there was no need to charge those tires!
+Unfortunately, we also had an emergency and had to replace the tires on my husband’s truck so we are down to $1000 but I’m thrilled there was no need to charge those tires!

 What goal can you set?